Australia

 For consolidated group companies, the ability to utilise these losses may be subject to additional rules (see the Group taxation section for more information).

-A temporary loss carryback measure applied to companies with an aggregated turnover of less than AUD 5 billion in the form of a refundable tax offset (i.e. cash back), subject to satisfying certain conditions.
-Tax losses incurred in the 2019/20, 2020/21, 2021/22, and/or 2022/23 income years may be eligible for the loss carryback for offset against taxed profits from the 2018/19 or later income years only.
+The temporary loss carryback measure that applied to companies with an aggregated turnover of less than AUD 5 billion in relation to tax losses incurred in the 2019/20, 2020/21, 2021/22, and/or 2022/23 income years no longer applies.

 Payments to foreign affiliates

-A corporation can deduct royalties, management service fees, and interest charges paid to non-residents, provided the amounts are referable to activities aimed at producing assessable income, and also having regard to Australia's transfer pricing rules and a proposed new integrity rule in relation to certain payments relating to intangibles.
+A corporation can deduct royalties, management service fees, and interest charges paid to non-residents, provided the amounts are referable to activities aimed at producing assessable income, and also having regard to Australia's transfer pricing rules and thin capitalisation rules (see Thin capitalisation in the Group taxation section for more information).
 In the case of royalties and interest payable to non-residents, there is also a requirement that any applicable withholding taxes (WHTs) are remitted to the Commissioner of Taxation before the deduction can be taken.

 Certain payments made by a significant global entity (SGE), broadly an entity that is part of a group with global revenue of AUD 1 billion or more, under an arrangement involving a foreign entity that is an associate may be subject to DPT.
 The DPT aims to ensure that the tax paid by SGEs properly reflects the economic substance of their activities in Australia and aims to prevent the diversion of profits offshore through arrangements involving related parties.
 Specifically, the DPT applies at a rate of 40% on the Australian tax benefit obtained in connection with a scheme involving a foreign entity that is an associate of the Australian taxpayer where the principal purpose, or one of the principal purposes, of the scheme is to obtain an Australian tax benefit or to obtain both an Australian tax benefit and reduce foreign tax liabilities, subject to certain exceptions (e.g. a ‘sufficient economic substance test’).